 Arkan Lushwala has allowed himself to be photographed for the first time ever, so that he could make the video you see here.
 His message is critical for us, human creatures of the Earth.
 Powerful and intelligent as we are, we sometimes consider ourselves the rulers of all Creation.
 Yet in reality, we are one with the plants and animals around us, and our survival is utterly dependent upon the health of our planet.
-Arkan poignantly tells us (his words in bold):
+Arkan poignantly tells us,

 "More than ever, we need to remember that the Earth is our Mother.
 We have been hurting our own Mother."